ncihtan/htan_missing_manual/data_submission/overview.md

 ![Figure 2.
 Phase 2 Clinical and Biospecimen Metadata Submission](../img/Phase2_Clin_Biospec_Submit_Overview.svg)

 Specific details regarding data submission may vary by data type.
 Please take a look at later sections of this manual and contact your  [Data Liaison](../data_submission/Data_Liaisons.md) if you have any questions or issues.
 Please also keep your data liaison informed of any expected data submissions.

+!!! :zap: Helpful Links :zap:
+The [Data Model section](../data_model/overview.md) of this manual provides an overview of how data should be structured, metadata and file requirements and links to other data model documentation.

+[HTAN Checklist for Acceptance of Data](checklist.md) reviews parts of the Human Tumor Atlas Network DMSA  (Internal Data and Materials Sharing Agreement) [(HTAN DMSA)](https://drive.google.com/file/d/186TMLs3L2dKrXvMQLGuEYC-7jyGHCRw3/view?usp=sharing) which are relevant to data submission.

+The [Submitting Assay Data and Metadata](clin_biospec_assay.md) page provides a quick overview of data and metadata submission, including pre-submission steps such as becoming a Certified Synapse User.

+The [Phase 2 HTAN Wiki](https://www.synapse.org/Synapse:syn63296487/wiki/629655) on Synapse provides internal resources including "How Do I...?" and "Where Do I Find...?" pages.
+If you need to onboard new personnel or have other HTAN-specific questions not answered in this manual, you may find the information you need on the wiki.
+If you are an HTAN Member and cannot access the wiki, please contact your data liaison.
+!!!